ANQIFENG/RATNUS/README.md

         <td style="text-align: left;">
           <ul>
           <li> Derived from T1 & PD maps.
 Specifically, the Inversion Time (TI) ranges from 400 to 1400 ms in increments of 20 ms, producing a set of 51 images.
-                This TI range is selected to maximize contrast within the thalamus, enhancing the visibility of its internal structure.
+                This TI range is selected to maximize contrast within the thalamus, enhancing the visibility of its internal structure.</li>
-                The final input combines these into a 51-channel NIfTI file.</li>
+            <li> The final input combines these into a 51-channel NIfTI file.</li>
         </ul>
         </td>
         <td style="text-align: center;">✅</td>